geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And like a torch the bright medusae glide,
 With oscillating motion, o'er the tide.
 Long had Alonzo watch'd them on the main,
-Now wearied sink, now rise to light again ;
+Now wearied sink, now rise to light again;
 Sudden in many a form their troops combine,
-That varied oft in circle, square, or trine ;
+That varied oft in circle, square, or trine;
-At length these words their lucid lines declare : 300
+At length these words their lucid lines declare: 300

 " Hasten to Stromboli, thy love is there."